smudge/decks/railsconf-2022/slides.md

 ## **RAILS_ENV=<ins>production</ins>** bundle exec rails s

 <!--
-And you can toggle it to production, when you deploy your app somewhere.
+Or if you're deploying to production, hopefully you're using the _production_ environment.
 -->

 ---